SK-tklab/GPRwithUS/README.md

 Implementing Gaussian process regression using only numpy.
 Cholesky decomposition is used to stably compute the inverse matrix.

-For more information on the Gaussian process, see http://www.gaussianprocess.org/gpml/chapters/RW.pdf
+For more information, see http://www.gaussianprocess.org/gpml/chapters/RW.pdf

 Uncertainty sampling (US) is one of the active learning methods to improve the accuracy of a model efficiently.
 The next observation point is the point with the maximum variance.